j2damax/big-data-analytics/README.md

 # Big Data Analytics

 A comprehensive, production-ready big data analytics environment demonstrating Hadoop, Spark, Kafka, and Flink technologies running in Docker containers.
-This project provides a complete ecosystem for learning and experimenting with distributed computing, stream processing, and big data analytics.
+This project provides a complete ecosystem for learning and experimenting with distributed computing, stream processing, and big data analytics..

 ## 🚀 **Quick Start (5 Minutes)**